ALPHYPSYCHE/RUST/README.md

 2. Threads are blocked from executing because of confusion
 3. over requirements to proceed with execution

+A thread is the smallest unit of execution within a process.
+In a multi-threaded program, multiple threads can run concurrently, allowing different parts of the program to execute independently and simultaneously.
+Threads share the same memory space within the process and can communicate and synchronize with each other.

 ```rust
 use std::thread;
 use std::time::Duration;